ro-msg-csharp-training/resources/README.md

 After the learning material for a given step was sufficiently explored, either some new functionality will be added to this application or old functionality will be refactored.

 The application will have little-to-no user interface.
-Developers are expected to perform developer tests with Postman once the REST APIs are implemented.
+Developers are expected to perform developer tests with Postman once the REST APIs are implemented OR Swagger

 All the code written must be published on GitHub.
 Commits must be pushed when each individual chapter is finished.
 In order to request a code review from the trainers, you must [open a pull request](https://help.github.com/en/articles/creating-a-pull-request) from the `develop` to the `master` branch.